mModule/guide_hma/BlackList.md

 # Using Blacklist mode

-You should be on the HMA Home tab at this point, if not, please open HMA from your app drawer
+You should be on the HMA Home tab at this point, if not, please open HMA from your app drawer.

 ## Template Creation